 Different departments—admissions, registration, financial aid and student services or academic programs—reach out to a student at different times, often using different tools and platforms to ask for information, offer opportunities, or get them to complete a task.
 Amid these competing details and deadlines, it’s easy for critical communications to be missed.

-Lose momentum and you may just lose the student, it’s as simple as that.
 So, what can you do?
-Start by rallying your strategic enrollment team around two essential goals: streamlining enrollment communications and keeping admitted students emotionally engaged.
+Start by rallying your strategic enrollment team around two essential goals: streamline enrollment communications and keep admitted students emotionally engaged.

 You may already have a cross-functional task force dedicated to improving student yield.
 But do you fully understand the enrollment experience from your prospective students’ point of view?
 Start by identifying all communications an admitted student receives from key departments—including admissions, registration, financial aid, and student services—from that first welcome letter to their first day of class.
 Understand the source, timing, method, and intent of each communication.
 Consider: